rokmc756/Kafka-ZKcluster/README.md

 # Where is Kafka-ZKCluster from how is it changed?
-Kafka-ZKCluster has been developing based on gpdb-ansible project - https://github.com/andreasscherbaum/gpdb-ansible.
-Andreas!
+Kafka-ZKCluster has been developing based on https://github.com/sleighzy/ansible-kafka.
+Sleighzy!
 Thanks for sharing it.
-Since it only provide install GPDB on a single host GPFarmer support multiple hosts and many extensions to deploy them and support two binary type, rpm and bin..
+Since it provide Oracle JDK install I've changed it to OpenJDK in grobal variables in a group_vars directory.
+Additionally systemd configuration files for zookeeper and kafka has been changed as well.

 # Supported Kafka and Zookeeper version
 Kafka